 Hopefully you can appreciate all the negatives of early retirement I’ve shared with you in this post.
 It is one thing to run the models and pontificate about what early retirement is like when you are still gainfully employed.
 It’s another thing to actually experience early retirement when you no longer have a steady paycheck.

-In the end, I believe the positives of early retirement outweigh the negatives of early retirement by a 3:1 ratio.
 Therefore, you might as well shoot for early retirement and discover what all the fuss is about for yourself!

 Recommendation To Retire Earlier

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 It will sow you exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator to help forecast your future.
 The tool pulls your real data to give you a great estimation of your future cash flow.
 Definitely run your numbers to see how you’re doing.

-As a great alternative, check out the retirement planning tool by NewRetirement.
-NewRetirement’s software specifically focuses on retirement planning and nothing else.
 It has even more customizable retirement planning features to track your real estate investments and model out “what if” scenarios to better plan.

 The Negatives Of Early Retirement is a Financial Samurai original post.
 I’ve been writing about FIRE since 2009.
 The journey to financial independence has been full of twists and turns.
 Make sure you enjoy your journey!

-For more nuanced personal finance content, join 55,000+ others and sign up for the free Financial Samurai newsletter.
+Join 65,000+ others and sign up for the free Financial Samurai newsletter.
 To get my posts in your inbox as soon as they are published, sign up here.
-Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.

 Definitely got me thinking about a few of those topics as I am planning ahead for early retirement in 10-15 years (currently 38yr old).